-Rinse off beef brisket.
-Mix salt, sugar, black pepper and coriander together.
+Rinse off the beef brisket.
+Mix salt, sugar, black pepper, and coriander together.
 (All the spices I used were already ground up.)

 Place coated brisket in a Ziploc bag or sealable container (not metal though, use ceramic, glass or plastic.)
 Store coated and sealed brisket in the back of the refrigerator for at least a week.